-Profit and loss accounts and balance sheet cannot be prepared due to the absence of nominal accounts and real accounts.
-Hence, a single entry is not only incomplete but the final result is also not reliable.
+Profit and loss accounts and balance sheets cannot be prepared due to the absence of nominal accounts and real accounts.
+Hence, a single entry is not only incomplete, but the final result is also not reliable.
 This system typically tracks only cash receipts and cash disbursements and shows only those results needed to construct an income statement.

 - The single entry system is simple and less expensive.

-- A professional person not required for maintenance of single entry system in accounting.
+- A professional person not required for the maintenance of single entry system accounting;

-- It has a summary of daily transactions like income and expense.
+- It has a summary of daily transactions like income and expenses.

 - There is a lack of control on a different issue which the company faces.

-- In case of any loss or theft, one will not able to find it through the single accounting system
+- In case of any loss or theft, one will not be able to find it through the single accounting system.

-Here, entry singly is done for each and every transaction.
+Here, entry singly is done for every transaction.

 #2 – Double Entry Bookkeeping System

-This is used to make debit and credit entry, and which eventually leads to the creation of a complete set of financial statements.
+It is used to make debit and credit entry, and which eventually leads to the creation of a complete set of financial statements.
 According to the book-entry system, every transaction has two elements.
-One is debt i.e. when something is going and another credit when coming is coming in.
-In simple language what come in credit and what goes out is debt.
-This is the main component of the double entry system.
+One is debt, i.e., when something is going, and another credit when coming is coming in.
+In simple language, what comes in credit, and what goes out is debt.
+It is the main component of the double entry system.

 #1 – Complete Record

-Double entry system enables businessmen to keep a complete, systematic and accurate record of all transaction.
-Details of any transactions or events can be verified at any time.
+Double-entry system enables businessmen to keep a complete, systematic, and accurate record of all transactions.
+Details of any transactions or events they can verify at any time.

 #2 – Ascertainment of Profit or loss